Blue (2009 film): Critical reception

 The film received mixed reviews from critics.
 Anupama Chopra of NDTV called the movie an 'smartly crafted underwater thriller', criticizing and at the same time praising the performance of the cast and the script.
 Taran Adarsh of Bollywood Hungama gave the film a positive review, praising the star cast and action scenes and gave the film 4 stars out of 5.

 Sequel

-The director announced their intentions to make a sequel titled Aasman.
+D'Souza announced his intentions to make a sequel titled Aasman, which would additionally feature John Abraham and Sonal Chauhan, but following Ashtavinayak's liquidation in the face of Mehta's arrest due to failed payment of loan dues, the sequel was shelved.
+D'Souza later directed Kumar in the 2013 film Boss instead.